SSDI Benefits for Anxiety in North Dakota

 Does Anxiety Qualify for SSDI Disability Benefits?

-The SSA evaluates anxiety-related disorders under Listing 12.06 of its Blue Book, which covers conditions such as:
+The SSA evaluates anxiety disorders under Listing 12.06 of its Blue Book, which covers anxiety and obsessive-compulsive disorders.
+Covered conditions include:

 - Generalized anxiety disorder (GAD)